-The total receivable from Akmetal is approximately \$34.6 million as at the end of December 31, 2023, compared with \$45.1 million at the end of December 31, 2022.
+The total receivable from Akmetal is approximately \$37.7 million as at December 31, 2024, (2023 - \$34.6 million).
 The receivable consists of a number of items including joint venture sales proceeds received and withheld by Akmetal, the value of zinc product mined at the joint venture used by Akmetal, foreign currency gains on USD denominated amounts and the value of certain loan payments made to a customer on behalf of Akmetal.
+Akmetal has been facing liquidity issues since 2018.
+This combined with nonpayment of the Akmetal receivable led management to assess the probability of credit losses to be high.
+As a result, as required under IFRS 9, the Company took a full impairment charge of the receivables as at December 31, 2018.